Earthquake: Verified Knowledge Everyone Must Be Aware of in 24/25

 1. Earthquake Prediction

 Currently, it is not possible to predict earthquakes with certainty.
-However, scientists use various techniques to monitor and study earthquakes in an effort to improve our understanding of when and where they are likely to occur.
+However, scientists use various techniques to monitor and study earthquakes to improve our understanding of when and where they are likely to occur.
 Some of these techniques include:

 • Seismic monitoring: This involves using instruments to measure and track earthquakes, including their location, magnitude, and the types of seismic waves they produce.